jordymac/placeos-site/content/_index.md

 ---
 title: PlaceOS
-description_title: PlaceOS is an open-source integration platform for automating commercial building operations
+description_title: The only open-source integration platform that retrofits commercial building systems – <span class="highlight-link">without ripping anything out</span>
 description_body: >-
-  Used by IT, facilities and space planning teams to connect systems and data across hundreds of buildings and thousands of spaces, <span class="highlight-link">without replacing existing deployments</span>
+  Commercial buildings still run on disconnected systems – forcing IT, facilities, and space teams into manual workarounds and limiting the value of existing infrastructure.
+PlaceOS connects your building systems to:
+feature_list: |-
+  - Automate workflows across spaces and teams
+  - Unify siloed building systems and data
+  - Give occupants and visitors tools to engage with the space
+  - Scale across entire portfolios while maintaining a unified experience

 list_items:
   - title: >-